Samuel-Buteau/universal-battery-database/README.md

 ## Using the Software

-To quickly see the webpage and start developing, run
+To quickly see the web page and start developing, run
 ```bash
 $ python3 manage.py runserver 0.0.0.0:8000
 ```